jimbo8098/docker-gibbonedu/README.md

 If you migrate your database put your databasedump in ./db/initdb/ before the first time you run docker-compose up -d.
 Adjustments to the database, like migration to another URL have to be done by you either in advance in the dump or via SQL using the mysql client.

+Some of the work here is derived [from the excellent work of Paul Lebmann (https://github.com/PaulLebmann/docker-gibbonedu)].
+The view here is to somewhat cut the fat of his work to make it less opinionated.
+The hope is that through simplicity it is easier to work with later.

 # Setup
 Depending on your school's size, the setup might vary somewhat.